Release request filed for undocumented dad detained by ICE after delivering pizza to Brooklyn Army base

 The filing was made as the Trump administration came under scrutiny for separating immigrant parents from their children at the U.S.- Mexico border.
 In a tweet, the president blamed Democrats for weak security.

-Brooklyn College professor on constitutional rights Anna Law said she believes Trump’s harsh policies are in place to deter immigrants from trying to come the United States in the first place — something the administration has also said.
+Anna Law, a Brooklyn College professor of constitutional rights, said she believes Trump’s harsh policies are in place to deter immigrants from trying to come the United States in the first place —something the administration has also said.
 However, she said, immigration hasn’t slowed down, even though immigrants are fully aware of the potential consequences.

 “Think of how desperate the situation is at home that you’ve made a calculation in your mind that if I stay here, it’s still worse and more dangerous than if I go to the United States and I’ll take my chances having my child separated from me,” Law said.

-Councilman Carlos Menchacha said Villavicenco’s case shows that the policies of the current administration aren’t just impacting new immigrants.
+Councilman Carlos Menchacha said Villavicenco’s case shows that the policies of the administration aren’t just impacting new immigrants.
 They’re impacting families much closer to home here in New York.

 “It’s not just happening at the border.
 It’s happening here in our own neighborhoods,” Menchaca said.